abhishekaich27/proscale-pytorch/README.md

 ## Acknowledgement

 This repository was built on top of [Detectron2](https://github.com/facebookresearch/detectron2) and [Mask2Former](https://github.com/facebookresearch/Mask2Former).
 We thank and acknowledge their effort.
+Please also see our contemporary work ECO-M2F ([paper](https://arxiv.org/abs/2404.15244), [code](https://github.com/GYeow/ECO-M2F)) on efficient transformer encoders.

 ## Citing PRO-SCALE